Icseon/ArchInstall/README.md

 # Warning
 I am in no way responsible for any damage caused to you, your system or your sanity.
 Please create a back-up before you proceed at all.

+# Note
-# After installation, run post-install.sh (but not as root)
+After installation, run post-install.sh (but not as root)